gxoxy/Shadow-Removal-Hyperspectral-Imaging-for-Outdoor-Aging-Evaluation-of-Composite-Insulators/README.md

-# Hyperspectral composite insulator dataset
+# Hyperspectral dataset of composite insulators
 The hyperspectral data used in the paper will be uploaded after the paper is officially accepted.